SineYlo/destyle/README.md

 ```
 ```
 - Question: Why are there no minified versions for SCSS?
-- Answer: Because I'm counting on the fact that you have a project builder, for example, Gulp.
+- Answer: Because I'm counting on the fact that you have a project builder, for example, Gulp or Webpack.
 ```
 ```
 - Question: Will this version be uploaded to NPM?